mikro-orm/mikro-orm/docs/versioned_docs/version-6.2/events.md

 > `@OnInit` is not fired when you create an entity manually via its constructor (`new MyEntity()`)

 > `@OnInit` can be sometimes fired twice, once when an entity reference is created, and once after its populated.
-To distinguish betyouen those you can use `wrap(this).isInitialized()`.
+To distinguish between those you can use `wrap(this).isInitialized()`.

 ### Upsert hooks